marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/11-clemens-era-hartford/bushnell-park.md

 # Edit the markdown on in this file to describe your collection
 # Look in _includes/feature for options to easily add features to the page
 parent: Hartford-Society
-landing-page: Hartford-Society
+landing-page: leisure
-previous: Hartford-Society
+previous: leisure
-next: leisure
+next: baseball
 ---

 {% include feature/image.html objectid="hpl_hhc_cp_a75" width="75" %}